 - a.
 AS offices, officially recognized AS programs, AS councils and committees (standing or ad-hoc), the Residence Hall Association (RHA), and National Residence Hall Honorary (NRHH) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate.
-The logos of AS offices, officially recognized AS programs, AS councils and committees (standing or ad-hoc), RHA, and NRHH may not be used on any campaign materials. - b.
-Current AS employees and elected AS officials, may, as students/individuals, endorse candidates or measures, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign.
+The logos of AS offices, officially recognized AS programs, AS councils and committees (standing or ad-hoc), RHA, and NRHH may not be used on any campaign materials. - Current AS employees and elected AS officials, may, as students/individuals, endorse candidates or measures, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign. - a.
+Board members may not endorse candidates or serve as campaign staff, even as students/individuals, due to the convening of the Board of Directors and the Elections Appeals Panel in the event of disqualification. - c.

-a.-

-- c.
 AS employees, , may, as individuals, work on a campaign for or against a candidate or a measure (Board members may as individuals work against a measure).
 AS Board Members may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - d.
-AS clubs and Hall Councils may officially endorse candidates of their choice starting on the first day following the Mandatory Election Meeting AS clubs and Hall Councils may not organize events, spend money or use any AS or residence hall resources for or on behalf of a candidate, but may sponsor events where all candidates for a particular position are invited to participate at least three (3) days in advance. - a.
+AS clubs and Hall Councils may officially endorse candidates of their choice starting on the first day following the Mandatory Election Meeting [11/20/2018].
+AS clubs and Hall Councils may not organize events, spend money or use any AS or residence hall resources for or on behalf of a candidate, but may sponsor events where all candidates for a particular position are invited to participate at least three (3) days in advance. - a.
 Events are not required to be held for the endorsement of candidates.
 If the AS club or Hall Council chooses to research the candidates and pick endorsements on their own then that is permitted as long as all candidates were either invited or all candidates were not invited. - i.
 If one candidate attends an endorsement meeting or assists in picking an endorsement without all candidates being invited then a grievance may be filed.